amavicpos/YelpCamp/README.md

 ---

-Thank you for exploring YelpCampWeb!
+Thank you for exploring YelpCamp!
 If you have any questions or feedback, please feel free to contact me or raise an issue in the repository.
 Happy camping! 🏕️